Social work outcomes are driven by government, but how do managers drive outcomes from staff?

 Professor Eileen Munro, Professor of Social Policy, Department of Social Policy, The London School of Economics and Political Science

-If you are a first or second tier management in social work, attend this timely, national event to:
+If you are a manager in social work at any level, attend this timely, national event to:

 - Enhance your reflective practice, critical thinking and positive coping strategies